- Animals: poultry

 i.
 Understand the regional infrastructure needed to successfully bring turkeys to the marketplace.

-2. Ag professionals will be able to effectively disseminate information about range production of standard turkeys to their constituencies.
+2. Ag professionals will be able to effectively disseminate information about range production of standard turkeys.